ZNukem/DukesMightyLauncher/README.md

 - Run maps, either user or custom maps, from the single-player mode via a dropdown menu.
 - Directly select Difficulty from the dropdown menu.
 - Run custom mods from a JSON configuration with an example for DML.
-- Buttons to launch the map editor.
+- Buttons to launch the custom dnf map editor.

 ## What's Next
 The next steps include: